Doctors typically make the diagnosis by looking in the eye with an ophthalmoscope and sometimes by testing.

 Once the retinal tissue becomes permanently damaged, which can happen as quickly as 90 minutes after the blockage, vision loss is usually permanent.

-If giant cell arteritis is the cause of the retinal artery blockage, prompt diagnosis and treatment may allow people to regain some lost vision and be protected from damage to the other eye.
+If giant cell arteritis Giant Cell Arteritis Giant cell arteritis is chronic inflammation of large and medium arteries of the head, neck, and upper body.
+Typically affected are the temporal arteries, which run through the temples and provide... read more is the cause of the retinal artery blockage, prompt diagnosis and treatment may allow people to regain some lost vision and be protected from damage to the other eye.

 Because treatments tend not to be effective, preventing such blockages by controlling risk factors (for example, high blood pressure, diabetes, and other risk factors for atherosclerosis) is desirable.

-Immediate treatment is often given in an attempt to unblock the retinal artery.
+When blockage of a central retinal artery does occur, immediate treatment is often given in an attempt to unblock the retinal artery.
 However, treatments are rarely effective.
-Pressure inside the eye sometimes can be lowered by giving drugs that lower blood pressure (such as timolol eye drops or acetazolamide taken by mouth) or intermittently massaging the closed eyelids with the fingers.
+Pressure inside the eye sometimes can be lowered by giving drugs that lower blood pressure (such as timolol eye drops or acetazolamide taken by mouth).

 Lowering the pressure inside the eye by massage or by anterior chamber paracentesis may dislodge a blood clot or embolus and allow it to enter a smaller branch of the vessel, thereby reducing the area of damage to the retina.